Making a Good Thing Better

-Making a Good Thing Better is the ninth studio album by British-Australian singer Olivia Newton-John, released in June 1977.
+Making a Good Thing Better is the tenth studio album by British-Australian singer Olivia Newton-John, released in June 1977.

 The album peaked at No. 34 on the US Pop chart and No. 13 on the Country chart.
 It was Newton-John's first album not to reach the country top 10.
 The album also ended Olivia's streak of six consecutive gold albums from 1973's Let Me Be There through 1976's Don't Stop Believin'.
+This album received mixed and negative reviews from music critics at the time of its release.

 Background

 Newton-John was in a dispute with MCA Records at the time of the recording and was in negotiations to be released from MCA, thus the label did not promote the album.
 At the time, Newton-John sued for her release from MCA, claiming they had not promoted her music, resulting in diminished chart placement.
 She attempted to promote the album and single, appearing on the cover of Us Weekly on 23 August 1977 and making a promotional clip of the song that aired on NBC's The Midnight Special.

 Olivia Newton-John went on to sign on to do the movie Grease, and came to an agreement to stay with MCA Records, though her recordings from the movie were on RSO Records.